edgedb/easy-edgedb/chapter5/index.md

 }
 ```

-The `CREATE` keyword shows that it's a series of quick commands, which is why the order is important.
+The `create` keyword shows that it's a series of quick commands, which is why the order is important.
 In other words, SDL is _declarative_ (it _declares_ what something will be without worrying about order), while DDL is _imperative_ (it's a series of commands to change the state).
 Also, because it only shows the DDL commands to create it, it doesn't show us all the `Person` links and properties that it extends.
 So we don't want that.
 The next method is:

 - `describe type MinorVampire as sdl` - same thing, but in SDL.